distribution/distribution/docs/deploying.md

 ## Next steps

-You will find more specific and advanced information in the following sections:
+More specific and advanced information is available in the following sections:

  - [Configuration reference](configuration.md)
  - [Working with notifications](notifications.md)